Terracotta-OSS/terracotta-core/README.txt

 You can also build projects along with it's dependencies (reverse of the above):

-%> mvn install -am -pl devwork/terracotta-toolkit-ee/toolkit-runtime-ee
+%> mvn install -am -pl toolkit-runtime

-This will build toolkit-runtime-ee and all it's direct and indirect dependencies.
+This will build toolkit-runtime and all it's direct and indirect dependencies.
-Note that you need to specify the actual file path to toolkit-runtime-ee in order for maven to find it.
+Note that you need to specify the actual file path to toolkit-runtime in order for maven to find it.

 ******************************************************************************